How to Get Into Nursing School - Guide + Stats

 A great way to gain practical experience in the nursing field is by completing a CNA (Certified Nursing Assistant) program.
 A CNA provides medical care while working under the supervision of a Registered Nurse.

-You are required to have a high school education to attend CNA training at a community college to become a CNA.
-Most state-regulated programs take 4 to 12 weeks and combine learning in the classroom with hands-on learning.
+To become a CNA, you must have a high school education and attend CNA training at a community college.
+Most state-regulated programs take 4 to 12 weeks and combine classroom learning with hands-on learning.

 Should you want to continue your nursing education, many ADN or BSN programs fast-track you through the program if you already have certain credits or experience in the field.